 Bitcoin Online Gambling

 As online gambling and Bitcoins both continue to grow in popularity, many gambling-related sites based on Bitcoin have begun to appear online.
 Bitcoin online gambling is in its infancy, but players already wager millions each year in Bitcoins on a variety of sites.

 The free movement of money and nature of Bitcoin is perfect for online gambling as accepting deposits and withdrawals now becomes basically free for sites and players.
 Also, gambling via Bitcoin is not the same as using a fiat currency such as the US Dollar.

 The legality of operating a US-facing gambling site that accepts US dollars can be bad news for operators, but what if they are only accepting Bitcoin?
 Many operators are arguing that accepting Bitcoins for deposits from anywhere in the world is legal.
 This may lead to a legal showdown at some point, but for now, gamblers from all over the world are starting to gamble online via Bitcoin.

 Bitcoin Gambling Sites

 As mentioned above, transferring money via Bitcoin is either extremely cheap or free.
 Payment processing is a considerable expense for all gaming sites such as online sportsbooks, casinos, and poker rooms.
 Since Bitcoin gambling sites payment processing is vastly cheaper than most other online gambling sites, the odds offered are normally much better than regular operators.

-Sports betting BTC sites have also become a thing.
-Currently, there are a few BTC-based sportsbooks operating with the industry growing heavily in the past year.
-Bitcoin-based sportsbooks may not have the massive betting markets larger sportsbooks have, but they have a more than adequate number of wagers for most worldwide sports.
+BTC betting sites have also become a thing.
+Currently, there are a few online sportsbooks that accept BTC payments operating with the industry growing heavily in recent years.
+Bitcoin sportsbooks may not have the massive online betting markets larger sportsbooks have, but they have a more than adequate number of available wagers for most worldwide sports.
 Betting markets are available for all major American sports and have a large selection of European domestic soccer leagues, along with international matches.